-Consider Act II Scene II of William Shakespeare's Julius Caesar.
+Consider the following scene from William Shakespeare's Julius Caesar.

-In this scene, Caesar is at home with his wife Calphurnia, who has just had a bad dream and is pleading with him not to go to the Senate.
-Caesar initially agrees to stay home but changes his mind after being convinced by Decius Brutus that the dream was misinterpreted and that the Senate needs him to address important matters.
+In this scene, Caesar is at home with his wife Calphurnia.
+She has awoken after a bad dream, and is pleaded with Caesar not to go to the Senate.
+Although Caesar initially agrees to stay at home with her, he later changes his mind after being convinced by his friend Decius Brutus that the Senate needs him there to address important business.

 CAESAR: How foolish do your fears seem now, Calphurnia!
 I am ashamed I did yield to them.
 Give me my robe, for I will go.